-If you elect to study in the department in your final year you will take two special subjects and research and write a thesis on a subject of your choice that is of relevance to the Classical world.
-Final year courses in the recent past have included Greek political philosophy, Greek lyric poetry and the House of Atreus.
+If you elect to study Greek in your final year you will take two special subjects and research and write a thesis on a subject that is of relevance to the Classical world.
+This gives you a chance to investigate thoroughly an area that particularly interests you and to develop independent research skills.
+Recent final year courses have included Greek political philosophy, the House of Atreus and Plutarch.